AxaFrance/spring-ai-workshop/workshop/bonus/bonus-2.md

     - `rag how long is the maximum rental duration ?`
 6. Response can make time to be generated, please, be patient

 ## Hands-on : SafeGuardAdvisor

 ### Part 1 - Modify the getResponse method in client class RagService

-Let's assume on the current docuemnt pdf provided we would like to keep secret some part of the document.
+Let's assume on the current document pdf provided we would like to keep secret some part of the document.

 Let's restart after the QuestionAnswerAdvisor part and this time we will modifiy the constructor of RagService class this way :